Writing Mathematics with Sketchpad

 But programming isn’t available—or of interest—to many of our students.
 A few students (predominantly boys) take to it enthusiastically, but others find it too solitary, too impersonal, or too difficult, and most students have neither inclination nor opportunity to undertake interesting and satisfying projects.
 Even as I agreed with Wolfram’s analogy, I couldn’t help but think of another analogy that is, I think, both more accessible to students and more closely related to their math class: Dynamic geometry construction is to mathematics as composition is to English.

 With Sketchpad, as with a word processor, students can start with a blank screen and combine the software’s basic objects to assemble, manipulate, review, share, and revise a complex creation.
 They can write their own mathematical compositions.
 Although the visual nature of Sketchpad makes it feel very different from a programming language, it is similarly logical, and it too provides mechanisms for conceptual abstraction (custom tools) and for mathematical iteration (the Iterate command).
-As this movie shows, it’s not hard to use the Iterate command to rewrite the above Logo program in Sketchpad.
+As the movie here shows, it’s not hard to use the Iterate command to rewrite the above Logo program in Sketchpad.

 As in this example, students can write a Sketchpad short story about geometric shapes.
 They can set the stage by constructing and transforming a segment, elaborate using mathematical iteration, and develop characters and plot by changing the initial parameters and increasing the number of repetitions.
 They can bring the story to a climax by making and testing conjectures, and share their finished work using Hot Text and Action Buttons.